Alice in Wonderland syndrome, also known as Todd syndrome, is a rare condition affecting the sensory inputs in the brain.

 Most cases are diagnosed in childhood 1.

-Auriculocondylar syndrome is a rare congenital syndrome primarily characterized by malformed ears and mandibular condyle aplasia/hypoplasia.
+Auriculocondylar syndrome is a rare congenital syndrome primarily characterised by malformed ears and mandibular condyle aplasia/hypoplasia.

 This is an autosomal dominant genetic disease resulting from GNAI3 or PLCB4 gene defects.
 This affects facial development especially the 1st an...